grst/bioqc_geo/index.md

 > Gregor Sturm, Markus List and Jitao David Zhang.
 Tissue heterogeneity is prevalent in gene expression studies.

-This document demonstrates step-by-step how we generated and validated tissue signatures, curated data and derive our results.
+This document demonstrates step-by-step how we generated and validated tissue signatures, curated the input data, and derive our results.

 The source code and instructions how to reproduce this study are available from https://github.com/grst/bioqc_geo.